 Each student in Years 5 to 12 is expected to bring a device each day and to maintain it as their own property.
 Students in Years 3 and 4 are also able to bring a personal device to school but it is in no way an expectation.

-From 2020, we are bringing Stage 3 (Year 5 and 6) closer to our secondary school recommendations by removing tablets and requiring devices to have a full keyboard.
-As such any Windows, Mac or Chromebook laptop will suit the purposes for Stage 3.
-Please note that some of the Secondary School software is not supported on Chromebooks and parents may wish to consider how they future proof their investment so their chosen device has a desirable lifespan for the duration of Primary and Secondary School.
+Since 2020, we have brought Stage 3 (Year 5 and 6) closer to our secondary school recommendations by removing tablets and requiring devices to have a full keyboard.
+As such any Windows or Mac laptop will suit the purposes for Stage 3.

 For reasoning behind these specifications and further information, the full device policy can be found here.